olivierbJAVA/OC-DA_JAVA-P8-TourGuide_Distributed_RewardsApplication/TourGuide/README.md

 ### Endpoints

-The following EndPoints are exposed by the GPS Service :
+The following EndPoint is exposed by the Rewards Service :

 - GET  <http://localhost:8082/getRewardPoints> : provide the number of rewards points earned by a user for an attraction
 >Request Parameters : *attractionId* = id of the attraction, *userId* = id of the user